Blue Whale Conservation Management Plan - FAQs

 The scope of this frequently asked questions (FAQ) document applies to referrals assessed under Part 7 to 9 of the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) and to Offshore Project Proposals and Environment Plans assessed under the Offshore Petroleum and Greenhouse Gas Storage (Environment) Regulations 2009 (Environment Regulations).

-The National Offshore Petroleum Safety and Environmental Management Authority (NOPSEMA) is the National regulator of environmental management in the offshore energy industry while the Department of Agriculture, Water and the Environment (DAWE) is Australia’s primary environmental policy agency.
-NOPSEMA and DAWE have been working together to address questions from offshore energy proponents and titleholders regarding the interpretation and application of the Conservation Management Plan (CMP) for the Blue Whale.
+The National Offshore Petroleum Safety and Environmental Management Authority (NOPSEMA) is the National regulator of environmental management in the offshore energy industry while the Department of Climate Change, Energy, the Environment and Water (DCCEEW) is Australia’s primary environmental policy agency.
+NOPSEMA and DCCEWW (formerly DAWE) have been working together to address questions from offshore energy proponents and titleholders regarding the interpretation and application of the Conservation Management Plan (CMP) for the Blue Whale.
 This CMP is a recovery plan under the EPBC Act and applies to the blue whale (Balaenoptera musculus) and its subspecies that are listed as endangered under the EPBC Act.

-DAWE has published guidance on key terms within the CMP on its website which clarifies terminology in the CMP.
-NOPSEMA and DAWE have developed these FAQs to accompany and support use of the guidance published by DAWE.
+DCCEEW has published guidance on key terms within the CMP on its website which clarifies terminology in the CMP.
+NOPSEMA and DCCEEW have developed these FAQs to accompany and support use of the guidance published by DCCEEW.
 These FAQs form part of Australian government advice in response to questions about the application of the Blue Whale CMP to environmental impact assessments (EIA).

 These FAQs are a ‘live’ document.
 They will be further clarified and/or added to as points of clarification or new questions arise.